spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 directory.
 Any existing file with the same name will be silently replaced.

 When you are ready, click the :guilabel:`Export to MP4` button.
-The movie will be recorded at 5 frames per second.
-While recording is in progress, the entire app will be unusable (grayed out).
+The movie will be recorded at the given FPS.
+While recording is in progress, it is highly recommended that you leave the app alone until it is done.

+While recording, there is an option to kill the recording when something goes wrong (e.g., it is taking too long or you realized you entered the wrong inputs).
+Click on the stop icon next to the :guilabel:`Export to MP4` button to kill it.
+Doing so will result in no output video.